gigalixir/gigalixir-cli/docs/source/main.rst

 Releases
 ========

-One common pitfall for beginners is how releases differ from running apps with `Mix`_.
-In development, you typically have access to `Mix`_ tasks to run your app, migrate your database, etc. In production, we use releases.
+One common pitfall for beginners is how releases differ from running apps with mix.
+In development, you typically have access to mix tasks to run your app, migrate your database, etc. In production, we use releases.
 With releases, your code is distributed in it's compiled form and is almost no different from an Erlang release.
-You no longer have access to `Mix`_ commands.
+You no longer have access to mix commands.
 However, in return, you also have access to hot upgrades and smaller slug sizes, and a "single package which can be deployed anywhere, independently of an Erlang/Elixir installation.
 No dependencies, no hassle" [1].

 [1]: https://github.com/bitwalker/distillery